Have a Plumbing Emergency? Call or Text 719-491-8104

 If your water heater is having issues, it likely has been showing you symptoms that could help diagnose what’s wrong with it and whether it can be repaired, or whether you should go the replacement route.
 Here are some signs our Colorado Springs water heater technicians look for:

-Whatever the issue you’re having with your water heater, the next step is to determine whether it can be repaired.
-A water heater that is leaking water could mean it’s the pressure relief valve or the drain valve.
-Rust-colored water could be an indication of rust in the tank.
-Murky water or water with sediment often occurs when it’s time to flush the tank.
-The pilot light faltering could be caused by several things, including a problem with the thermocouple.
+No matter what issue you’re facing with your water heater, the first step is to determine if it can be repaired.
+A leaking water heater could point to problems with the pressure relief valve or the drain valve.
+Rust-colored water may indicate rust inside the tank.
+If the water looks murky or contains sediment, it might be time to flush the tank.
+A flickering pilot light can be caused by several issues, including a faulty thermocouple.

-Water temperature problems might be the result of sediment buildup, or a worn-out heating element, among other things.
-A banging sound in the pipes might be pressure building up in the tank.
-The bad smell and taste could be resolved with a flush of the tank.
-Noises coming from the tank are likely to be caused by the heating elements.
-It’s important to call Jolly Plumbing to diagnose what really is going on with your water heater if you are having any problems with its performance.
+Water temperature issues could be caused by sediment buildup, a worn-out heating element, or other factors.
+A banging sound in the pipes might indicate pressure building up in the tank.
+If you notice a bad smell or taste in the water, a tank flush could help resolve it.
+Noises coming from the tank are often due to the heating elements.
+If you're experiencing any problems with your water heater, it’s important to call Jolly Plumbing to accurately diagnose the issue and get it fixed.

 Water Heater Maintenance